Getting Started

 ontoenv init ./ontologies ./models

-Running init again with --overwrite rebuilds the environment in place.
-Every command walks up from your current directory to find .ontoenv unless ONTOENV_DIR is set.
+Re-running init?
+Pass --overwrite to rebuild the environment in place.
+Every command walks up from the current directory to find .ontoenv/ unless ONTOENV_DIR is set.

 Add and refresh ontologies